kschang77/kschang77.github.io/README.md

 # kschang77.github.io

-I am not sure what you are doing, read this raw, but you should be lookin at my website
+I am not sure what you are doing, read this raw, but you should be looking at my website

 [kschang77.github.io](https://kschang77.github.io)